International Tennis Integrity Agency

 The International Tennis Integrity Agency (ITIA) is the organisation responsible for safeguarding the integrity of professional tennis worldwide.
 It was established following a comprehensive review of integrity in the sport.

 The ITIA assumed responsibility for administering the Tennis Anti-Corruption Program on its formation and for the Tennis Anti-Doping Programme on 1 January 2022.

 In addition to prevention, education and drug testing activities, it gathers intelligence and investigates competition manipulation, most notably match fixing in tennis.
 It has the ability to impose fines and sanctions, and ban players, umpires, and other tennis officials from participating in sanctioned tournaments.

 The ITIA is an initiative from the International Governing Bodies (IGBs) of professional tennis: the ITF, ATP, WTA, and the four Grand Slam tournaments (the Australian Open, French Open, Wimbledon and US Open).
 The organisation assumed the responsibilities of ITF's Tennis Integrity Unit (TIU, 2008–2020).
 The ITIA is legally independent of the IGBs and makes its own decisions on investigations and prosecutions.
 In this respect it is unusual in global sports.

 Governance

-The ITIA is supervised by the Tennis Integrity Supervisory Board (TISB) which has 5 independent members and 4 tennis members, representing the IGBs.
-The TISB is currently chaired by Jennie Price CBE, former CEO of Sport England.
+The ITIA is supervised by the Tennis Integrity Supervisory Board (TISB) which has five independent members and four tennis members, representing the IGBs.
+The TISB is currently chaired by Jennie Price, former CEO of Sport England.

 Leadership and staff

-The ITIA was founded by its first CEO Jonny Gray, a former Senior Partner and Global Head of Sport at Control Risks.
-And a former commanding officer of the Argyll and Sutherland Highlanders, decorated for service in the Troubles and the Iraq War.
-Appointed in 2019, it was announced in 2022 that he would step down having made a 'significant contribution to integrity in tennis'.
+The ITIA was founded by its first CEO Jonny Gray, a former senior partner and Global Head of Sport at Control Risks and a former commanding officer of the Argyll and Sutherland Highlanders, decorated for service in The Troubles in Northern Ireland and the Iraq War.
+Appointed in 2019, it was announced in 2022 that he would step down having made a "significant contribution to integrity in tennis".
 In late 2022 it was announced that he would be succeeded by Karen Moorhouse, an executive with the Rugby Football League.

 It has three Senior Directors.
 These are: